Community Enabling Framework

 Read through our Community Energy Resource Toolkit below to find out if grid scale community energy generation is right for you.

 Fill out our form to apply for community enabling supports to get matched with a trusted advisor.

 Enter the feasibility stage, where an SEAI appointed Trusted Advisor will carry out an initial feasibility study on your project.
 If the project is successful in the initial feasibility study, it will progress to a high level feasibility study and finally a detailed feasibility study.

 Find out if your project is eligible to avail of grant funding under the Community Enabling Framework.

 Community Energy Resource Toolkit

-The initial four modules of this Toolkit are available to download below.
+The nine modules of this Toolkit are available to view and download below.